 With the variety of great AdWords tips provided above, we hope they inspire you to try new tactics and get the most out of your campaigns.
 Granted, not all tips may apply to your brand, however, it’s important not to get complacent when optimizing your AdWords campaigns.

-One tip that always works is connecting all your ads with dedicated post-click experiences.
-Find out how you can create optimized post-click experiences for your campaigns by signing up for an Instapage Enterprise demo today.
+One tip that always works is connecting all your ads with dedicated post-click landing pages.
+Find out how you can create optimized post-click landing pages for your campaigns by signing up for an Instapage Enterprise demo today.